 One Ash Wednesday, I made up my mind to lose those stubborn five pounds.
 I set out to simplify the family meals and eliminate snacks, sugary sodas and desserts.
 Before I could get the pantry cleaned out, my brother-in-law called to ask if our family would help him get his daughter and her 3-year-old son out of town.
 And out of a marriage situation of drugs and abuse.
 Thus began our Lent of Love.

 Theresa and Joey arrival three days later challenging my schedule, my meal preparations and my Lenten resolve.
 The Lord had not told these two hurting people to give up Cokes and chips and brownies for Lent — any more than he had told me!
-My children needed the comforting snacks in the pantry more than ever as they helped me rearrange our home to welcome two new people.
+My children needed the comforting snacks in the pantry more than ever as they helped me rearrange our home to welcome two more people.

 The unexpected sacrifice of making room for them in our lives began our family-style Lent of Love.
 God, who is Love itself, kept us alert to his presence in boundless opportunities to serve.
 Their need for love followed us wherever we turned, led us where we needed to go and jumped out at us from behind a door.
 Little inconveniences became little joys, like watching out for Joey whose favorite place to play was up and down the stairs in his first two-story home.